 I highly recommend you to arrive in November, because for some strange reason tickets are the least expensive during this month.
 You might still try to find cheapest tickets to save few bucks, though.

-Another reason it’s a good idea getting to Taiwan in November is because the weather is not THAT hot.
-If you come from a country with cold winters and not so much hot summers you will appreciate the mild temperatures at the end of the year here.
+Another reason it’s a good idea getting to Taiwan in November is that the weather is not THAT hot.
+If you come from a country with cold winters and not so many hot summers you will appreciate the mild temperatures at the end of the year here.
 It will also help you to prepare for unbelievably hot days from April until October.

 However, there are 2 things you need to keep in mind.

 - As I mentioned before it’s crucial not to overstay your permitted stay.
 If you do, not only you will get fined, you might also be denied a future entrance for a year or even definitely.
 Be sure to always take note of the day you have to leave.